aws-samples/react-cors-spa/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-`yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `out` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\